Blakey Topping, North York Moors UK

 We're certainly not the first to appreciate its striking shape, as evidence can be found around the site of prehistoric human artifacts suggesting a ritual significance that has been lost to time.
 The most significant of these are the four standing stones that we've marked on our map, located at the end of a short spur trail.
 Possibly once part of a larger ritual structure only four dilapidated stones now remain, including one that's been converted into a gatepost.

-RED 3★ Blakey Topping 3.1 mi out-and-back, medium, gain 520ft/160m
+3★ Blakey Topping 3.1 mi out-and-back, moderate, gain 160m (520ft)

 AllTrails · GPX File · Directions

-green icon 4★ Blakey Topping & Bridestones 9.8 mi loop, medium, gain 1,750ft/530m
+4★ Blakey Topping & Bridestones 9.8 mi loop, moderate, gain 530m (1,750ft)

 AllTrails · GPX File · Directions